Product-Market Fit: How to Know When You Have It

-Product-market fit is the most overused phrase in startups and the least well understood.
+Product-market fit is overused and poorly understood.
 Here's how to measure it, chase it, and recognize it when it arrives.

 Published · 11 min read